Thomas A. Russo: AIG

 Russo joined AIG in 2010 as executive vice president and general counsel when the company was still owned by U.S. taxpayers and digging out from a $185 billion government bailout.
 He oversaw the legal aspects of the company's divestiture to focus on its insurance business and was instrumental in negotiating strategic transactions that enabled the company to fully reimburse the federal government for its bailout.
 At the time of his departure, AIG Chief Executive Peter Hancock wrote that Russo's accomplishments at AIG included "having led the company through negotiations with the U.S. Treasury and Federal Reserve Bank of New York to repay the government and U.S. taxpayers with a profit.
 The in-house team negotiated more than 90 strategic transactions to sell AIG's non-core assets, guided six sales of AIG common stock by the U.S. Treasury, and fended off unprecedented litigation challenges."

 Between Lehman and AIG, Russo worked for Patton Boggs LLP.

-Russo also served as an advisor to the 1987 Brady Commission and was an adjunct professor at Columbia University's Graduate Business School.
+Russo was an advisor to the 1987 Brady Commission, and was an adjunct professor at Columbia University's Graduate Business School.
 He has authored several books and over 70 articles on topics in the commodities, securities and corporate legal fields relating to financial market regulation.

 Civic involvement

 Russo is on the board and vice chairman of the Institute of International Education, a nonprofit group that administers the Fulbright Scholarship Program among other programs.
 He is co-founder of the Scholar Rescue Fund which provides fellowships for established scholars whose lives and work are threatened in their home countries.
 Russo's work on behalf of the fund was recognized in the Congressional Record.

 He is a former member of the Board of Governors of the Financial Industry Regulatory Authority (FINRA) and the Federal Reserve Bank of New York International Advisory Committee.
-He has held board positions with the March of Dimes and the Institute for Financial Markets and is a member of the Economic Club of New York and the Fellows of Phi Beta Kappa Society.
+He has held board positions with the March of Dimes and the Institute for Financial Markets and is a member of the Economic Club of New York and the Fellows of Phi Beta Kappa society.